Last updated: October 25 , 2012

 We may send a cookie that can be stored by your browser on your computer’s hard drive.
 We may use the information we obtain from the cookie in the administration of our web site, to improve its usability and for evaluating our marketing effectiveness as described above.
 We may also use that information to recognize your computer when you visit our web site (if you select the "remember me on this computer" option, and to personalize our web site for you.
 Most browsers allow you to refuse to accept cookies.
 (For example, in Internet Explorer you can refuse all cookie by clicking "Tools", "Internet Options", "Privacy", and selecting "Block all cookies" using the sliding selector).
 Blocking cookies, however, can also have a negative impact on the usability of many web sites.

 Cookies may have long-term expiration dates, or none, and thus can stay in your hard drive for months at a time.
 While you can remove them as instructed by the help content in your chosen browser, disabling cookies will prevent you from using our site.
 As with many transactional web sites, cookies must be enabled in order to use our site.
+Additionally, Lending Club currently does not process, acknowledge or otherwise respond to any web browser’s "do not track" signal or other similar mechanism that indicates a request to disable online tracking of individual users who visit our website.

 Lending Club takes strong steps to safeguard your personal and sensitive information through vigorous physical, electronic and operational policies and practices.
 All data is considered highly confidential.
 Data can only be read or written through defined service access points, the use of which is password-protected.
 The physical security of the data is achieved through a combination of network firewalls (there is no direct communication allowed between the database server and the Internet) and servers with hardened operating systems, all housed in a secure facility.
 Access to the system, both physical and electronic, is controlled and sanctioned by a high-ranking manager.